 Chow on the Ranch

-In the olden days, cowboys had to work for their dinner.
-At Saddleback Ranch, they’ll do all the work for you greenhorns, plus throw in a first-class meal to boot.
+As Steamboat remains close to its Western heritage, our cowboys make their own dinner.
+At Saddleback Ranch, they’ll do all the work for you, plus throw in a first-class meal to boot.
 Head north out of town for one of the Dinner Rides.
 Choose a 30-minute horseback ride or horse-drawn wagon ride to the Double Dollar Lodge on their gorgeous property.
-Take in the sights before enjoying a delicious dinner with four entree options, hearty sides, and of course, Chef’s choice dessert.
-Before you return, you’ll learn to calf rope!
+Take in the sights before enjoying a delicious dinner of your choice between New York strip steak, marinated and grilled pork tenderloin, baked garlic salmon, teriyaki chicken, or vegetarian lasagna.
+Pair it with a hearty side and of course, Chef’s choice dessert!
+There is even a kid's menu for the young ones.
+This all-encompassing experience is unique to Steamboat’s heritage, with some of the most finger-licking delicious meals you can experience.

 Indonesian and Thai

-If you just can’t go anywhere without a good Pad Thai, you’re in luck.
-Local secret Sumatera hides behind Dude & Dan’s and only has about six tables.
-You may need to wait outside on the porch for a table, and once you get in, you may need to wait more, but it’s worth it.
-The staff do triple duty as cooks, hostesses and waiters.
-They move as quickly as they can between the small dining area and the kitchen, and the food they serve up out the kitchen sizzles with Indonesian flair.
-You can even choose how spicy you want it - scale of 1-5.
-I, lover of spicy food, has found that a 3 really does it for me.
-Sumatera is closed Sundays and Tuesdays.
+If you can’t live without a good Pad Thai, you’re in luck.
+A local secret, Sumatera hides behind Dude & Dan’s and only has six tables.
+With the small and intimate dining experience, there is often a wait -- but one that is well worth it.
+The staff fulfills all roles together, performing triple duty as cooks, hostesses and waiters.
+They move quickly between the small dining area and the kitchen, and the food they serve up out the kitchen sizzles with Indonesian flair.
+The flavorful dishes at Sumatera will leave you dreaming about it long after and will provide a unique experience for you and your party.
+You can even choose how spicy you want it on a scale of 1-5.
+A 5 is surprisingly hot, even for the most experienced spice eater.
+Most find that a comfortable 3 gives you all the spice you can handle, without sacrificing the other unique flavors on the dish!
+Sumatera is closed Sundays and Tuesdays, so plan your dining experience in advance.